This post may contain affiliate links. See my affiliate disclosure policy.

 Instructions

-• Place water in saucepan.
+• Add water in a saucepan.
 Add ginger, cardamom, cloves, nutmeg, cinnamon, black peppercorns and star anise.
 Feel free to put all spices in a linen tea bag to make next step easier.
 Bring to a boil and simmer on low for 10 minutes.

 • Remove spices from liquid.
 (Try straining it if you don't use a tea bag).